 My ancestor joined the 40th (2nd Somersetshire Regiment) in April 1808, a regiment known as the "Fighting Fortieth", a very famous regiment that had its birth in Nova Scotia in 1717 and served under Wolfe at Quebec.
 I pick up the story of his particular regiment from the start of The Peninsula War, which lasted from 1808 to 1814.
 My ancestor enlisted with the 40th in 1808 and with the second battalion and, thus, was not at Talavera (1809) and the 1810 campaigns.
 He was transferred to the first battalion that was already in Portugal in 1811 and was in receipt of the Military General Service Medal for this War, with bars for Cuidad Rodrigo, 19 Jan 1812; Vittoria, 21 Jun 1813; Pyrenees, 28 Jul to 8 Aug 1813: Orthes 27 Feb 1814; Toulouse, 10 Apr 1814 (this medal wasn't issued until 1848).
 He then saw action at Waterloo and received the Waterloo Medal.

 The BBC's Who Do You Think You Are magazine ran an article on George Whyborn in their August, 2010 edition: See a PDF copy of this article.

 Click here to see a listing of marriages of members of the 40th Foot.
-Please inform me of details of your family member to be included on this page.
+Please inform me of details of your family member to be included.